 Optima Tax Relief offers a free consultation to help you negotiate tax debt with the IRS, but how much does it cost to work with Optima afterward, and is it worth it?

 Are you thinking about working with Optima Tax Relief but not sure if it’s worth it?
 Yeah, I get it.
-It’s a decent amount of money to pay when you already owe the IRS a big chunk of change.
+It’s a lot of money to pay when you already owe the IRS a big chunk of change.

 And I know what you’re thinking: Can I really afford to hire a professional tax debt relief company?